A lot of video editors usually like to have both in their equipment: headphones and speakers for video editing.

 5. Audioengine A2+ Wireless – Best Budget Sound Quality in Small Profile

-Because of this, there is no doubt that this brand has been one of the most favorite brands among music lovers and video editors.
+Due to this, there’s no denying that this brand has become a favorite among musicians and video editors.

 Here’s the deal: